typelevel/doobie/yax/docs/src/main/tut/10-Logging.md

 ### Implicit Logging

-If you wish to turn on logging generally for existint code, you can introduce an implicit `LogHandler` that will get picked up and used by the `.query/.update` operations.
+If you wish to turn on logging generally, you can introduce an implicit `LogHandler` that will get picked up and used by the `.query/.update` operations.

 ```tut:silent
 implicit val han = LogHandler.jdkLogHandler